 Getting worried about the future is a good sign.
 It means you are thinking ahead and want to save yourself from a financial disaster.
-Perhaps, it is time to stop worrying and start looking for answers when it comes to effective investment plans.
-In this article, you will get the solution for a financially secure future and retirement by using effective long term strategies.
+Perhaps, it is time to stop worrying and start looking for answers for effective investment plans.
+This article will get the solution for a financially secure future and retirement by using effective long-term strategies.

 Most companies (both public and private) have moved from the completely employer-sponsored defined-benefit pension plan to the defined-contribution pension plan.
 In the latter type of retirement plan, pre-tax payment deductions from the employee’s paycheck go towards a retirement plan.
 Employers also make a matching contribution and invest in the employee’s plan.